faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically_sealed_systems_in_lds_thought.md

 #### Doubt your doubts

-"[Come, Join with Us](https://www.lds.org/general-conference/2013/10/come-join-with-us?lang=eng)".
+"[Come, Join with Us](https://www.churchofjesuschrist.org/general-conference/2013/10/come-join-with-us?lang=eng)".
 Dieter F. Uchtdorf.
 Oct 2013 General Conference.

 > ... doubt your doubts before you doubt your faith.

+## Appendix

 ### Appendix 1 - Examples from other groups